upb-uc4/ui-web/README.md

 `docker build .`

-## Run docker image
+## Run docker container
-You can either run a self built image using
+You can build a container using your own image:

-`docker run <image-id>`.
+`docker run -p '8080:80' <image-id>`

+This will run a new docker container and will map port 8080 of the host machine to port of the container, where the webinterface will be served.

-or use a pre-built image from us:
+Or you can use a pre-built container from us:

 `docker run uc4official/ui-web:latest`

+The container will be configured with the same configuration found in this repository.
+For more info, view the `vue.config.js` and `docker-compose.yml` files.

+You can also use `docker-compose` to run the application, if you are in the root diretory:

+`docker-compose up`

+## Configuration of docker container

 # Development Setup